Examinations

 For any examination enquiries please email exams@egglescliffe.org.uk

-Therefore, students must remain available up to and including 25 June 2025 should an awarding body need to invoke its contingency plan.
-There is also 1 contingency afternoon session for which students must remain available for: 11 June 2025.
+Students must remain available up to and including Wednesday 24th June 2026 should an awarding body need to invoke its contingency plan.

 Exam Subjects – Awarding Bodies: